ejlb/google-open-image-download/README.md

 ## usage

 The two requirement arguments are `input` and `output`.
 Input is the csv file of urls from the open image data set.
 Output is a directory where the scaled images will be saved.

-The saved images are place in sub-directories for efficiency (the number of which is controlled by the `sub-dirs` arg).
-The name of the saved image corresponds to the hex `ImageID` and can be used to look up labels in the open image dataset.
+By default, the images will be scaled so that the smallest dimension is equal to 256 (controlled by the `min-dim` arg).
+The saved images are placed in sub-directories for efficiency (the number of which is controlled by the `sub-dirs` arg).
+The name of the saved image corresponds to Google's `ImageID` which can be used to look up labels in the open image dataset.

 Use `--help` to see the other optional args.